michaelsinghurse/wake-up/README.md

 # Wake Up

 Wake Up is a Node script that pings a website and logs a few basic metrics about the site's response.
-It is meant to be configured as cron job.
+It is meant to be configured as a cron job.

 ## Motivation